 - BSA Bulletin August 2009

-(In July 2009 the BSA changed from a quarterly, printed newsletter to an on-line bulletin.
-Therefore, the August 2009 edition is the first copy of the BSA Bulletin and the June 2009 edition of BSA Quarterly was the last printed newsletter.)
+In July 2009 the BSA changed from a quarterly, printed newsletter, published on the website in PDF form, to an online bulletin.
+Therefore, the August 2009 edition is the first copy of the online BSA Bulletin and the June 2009 edition of BSA Quarterly was the last printed newsletter.

 This edition of the BSA Quarterly features an article about the draft revised free-to-air code, information from the BSA annual report and details of a review of the BSA 0800 number.